Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Vancouver’s FVDED in the Park Music Festival

 The FVDED in the Park music festival takes place at Holland Park at 13428 Old Yale Road.
 The park is across the street from the Central City Shopping Centre in Surrey and not far from the King George SkyTrain Station.

-Two-day general admission passes are priced around $200 for this year’s event.
-There are also two-day GA+ passes available for about $260 that include express entry and flushable washrooms.
-Two-day VIP passes start at about $320 and include the same perks of the GA+ passes, as well as access to private standing areas near the stages and a private bar.
+Early bird ticket sales for the event in 2025 can now be booked online.
+Two-day general admission passes start at around $290.
+There are also two-day GA+ passes available for about $329 that include express entry and flushable washrooms.
+Two-day VIP passes start at about $429 and include the same perks of the GA+ passes, as well as access to private standing areas near the stages and a private bar.
 (Note: VIP areas are for ages 19+.
 Minors are not permitted.)

 FVDED in the Park